How we select topics

 - Department of Health and Department for Education policy leads - social care topics

-We consider the balance between clinical, social care and public health topics, review amendments and agree final proposals.
-These are then agreed at a further joint meeting.
+We consider the balance between clinical, social care and public health topics, review amendments and

 We review all published quality standards annually.